-My first contact with Yoga was over thirteen years ago, when studying at a small university in Germany.
-I felt incredibly overwhelmed, confused, unable to breathe properly and sore after my first yoga class.
+My first experience with Yoga was over fifteen years ago, when studying at a small university in Germany.
+IYfelt incredibly overwhelmed, confused, unable to breathe properly and sore after my first Yoga class.
 I quickly decided that this seemingly new, hippie trend, called Yoga, was not meant for me.

 A few years later, a friend suggested I attend a Yoga class with her and this time the experience was completely different.
 The teacher touched on the pillars of this ancient philosophy and sparked my interest immediately.

-When moving to Australia with my husband in 2011, I left my dear family, long- lasting friendships, great colleagues and an enjoyable job behind.
+When moving to Australia in 2011, I left my dear family, long- lasting friendships, great colleagues and an enjoyable job behind.
 I was struggling to find my place in this new life and was constantly ‘searching’ for something, not knowing what it was.
-During this unsettling time, I completed several fitness degrees, ran group fitness classes and worked as a personal trainer as well as in my existing school teaching job.
-Attending regular yoga classes provided me with an anchor in a mentally and emotionally challenging, exhausting and turbulent time.
+During this unsettling time, I completed several fitness degrees, ran group fitness classes and worked as a personal trainer alongside my existing school teaching job.
+Attending regular Yoga classes provided me with an anchor in a mentally and emotionally challenging, exhausting and turbulent time.

 The moment everything changed

 At what seemed to be the peak of my fitness, health and wellbeing, only aged 30, I suddenly felt immense pain in my right foot and was barely able to walk.
-I was soon diagnosed with early onset osteoarthritis.
-Being told that I simply had to “live with it”, I went into total denial and instead, researched complimentary healing modalities.
-I then decided to complete a yoga teacher training to educate myself about this ancient philosophy and the healing power it could provide.
+I was soon diagnosed with early onset arthritis.
+Being told that I simply had to “live with it”, I went into total denial and instead researched complimentary healing modalities.
+I then decided to complete a Yoga teacher training to educate myself about this ancient philosophy and the healing power it could possibly provide.